Muted response to prospect of Strauss-Kahn return

 TUMBLING DOWN

-The decision to scrap the case against the former finance minister ended a three-month saga that filled newspapers around the world with sordid details about his hotel room liaison with maid Nafissatou Diallo, which his lawyers say was consensual.
+The decision to scrap the case against the former finance minister ended a three-month saga that filled newspapers around the world with sordid details about his 9-minute liaison with maid Nafissatou Diallo, which his lawyers say was consensual.

-Political analysts say Strauss-Kahn may never completely win back the respect of the French people and could struggle to be accepted in public office given the tawdry details of the case and what it revealed about his private life.
+Political analysts say Strauss-Kahn may never completely win back the respect of the French people and could struggle to be accepted in public office given the tarnishing of his image from the case and what it revealed about his private life.

-"Strauss-Kahn's private life has been put on show to the point where whenever he speaks as a politician, people will immediately remember everything they learned about him," said Stephane Rozes, head of political consultancy Cap.

-Outside the sphere of business, politics and media, many knew little about Strauss-Kahn's reputation for being a ladies' man to the point of pestering women until three months ago.

 Diallo is pursuing a civil case against Strauss-Kahn, and an inquiry is under way in France over allegations he tried to sexually assault writer Tristane Banon in 2003.
 Diallo's lawyers have also filed a complaint against a Strauss-Kahn ally in France for allegedly trying to silence a witness with money.